StuAtGit/DisneyTest/README.md

 Why?
 JDBI is just really nice, in my opinion.
 Note that I'm very much on the "Keep Your ORM Thin", camp.
 But, on the other hand, no, I don't like scattering SQL throughout my code.
-On the other side of things, no, I don't like debugging through a dense, complicated, opaque translation when things go wrong or performance goes haywire with your SQL.
+On the third side of things, no, I don't like debugging through a dense, complicated, opaque translation when things go wrong or performance goes haywire with your SQL.
 There's been so much passion about ORMs in the past,